 - Financial Planning Association of Greater Hudson Valley Technical Aspects in Evaluating Cash Value Life Insurance Policies, 11/13/01.
 (PDF)

 Evaluate Life Insurance –What We Need From You: If you’re thinking of buying a cash value life insurance policy, your agent or company has probably given you a sales illustration, which is a computer projection of future premiums, cash values and death benefits based on the current dividend scale (whole life) or current interest rates and current costs of insurance (universal life).
-In the case of variable life or equity-indexed universal life (EIUL) policies, the illustration will be based on a hypothetical earnings rate such as 7% and current (not maximum) insurance costs.
+In the case of Variable Life or Indexed Universal Life (IUL), the illustration will be based on a hypothetical earnings rate such as 7% and current (not maximum) insurance costs.
 We also evaluate second-to-die, or survivorship, illustrations that cover two lives.